input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 If you find yourself wanting to use `unsafe`, try the following:

-* if you want to create bindings to a C/C++ library, try first searching on crates.io for a `_sys` crate, or see if there is a pure-Rust implementation
+* if you want to create bindings to a C/C++ library:
+  * First, see if there is a pure-Rust implementation.
+  * Otherwise, search on crates.io for a `_sys` crate.
 * if you want to create a cool data structure that requires unsafe:
   * does it really need unsafe?
   * is it a doubly linked list?
 If so, have you got benchmarks that show that a `VecDeque` is insufficient?
 Something something cache-friendly...
   * is there a suitable implementation on crates.io?
   * is this data structure really noticeably better than what we have in `std`?
-* if you want to do a performance optimization (e.g. using `unreachable_unchecked()` to remove a bounds check), encode it in the type system, and put it in a separate crate with a safe API.
-If you can't do that, it's probably an indication that the mental model is also too complicated for a human to keep track of
+* if you want to do a performance optimization (e.g. using `unreachable_unchecked()` to remove a bounds check):
+  * Encode it in the type system, and put it in a separate crate with a safe API.
+  * If you can't do that, it's probably an indication that the mental model is also too complicated for a human to keep track of.
 * if you want to write a test that makes sure the code does the right thing "even in the presence of UB", just don't

 **All** unsafe code **must** be tested with Miri.